xuyingken/nefelibata_tech/source/_posts/Blog-setup-using-Hexo-GitHub-Action-and-Alibaba-Cloud-OSS-CDN.md

         ./ossutil64 rm -r -f oss://$OSS_Bucket/
         ./ossutil64 cp -r -f ./public oss://$OSS_Bucket/
 ```
-Make sure you change the **OSS_EndPoint** and **OSS_Bucket**
+Make sure you change the **OSS_EndPoint** and **OSS_Bucket**.
 Once this file is checked into Github, a Github Action will be created.
 This action script will be trigger upon every push of code to your Github master branch, and it will generate the blog html files then push them to your OSS bucket.

 ## Going Live
 ### Hexo tweaks for Alibaba OSS